dmbarbour/wikilon/docs/Runtime.md

 ## Stowage

 To support a large-scale runtime supporting massive filesystem-sized dictionaries, I must implement *Stowage* and several data structures such as tries.
 Stowage will use secure hashes to reference binary resources, and reference-counting GC.

-LMDB shall be leveraged for Stowage.
+My current implementation uses an LMDB backend.
+This is pretty good, but assumes a read-heavy load that might not be optimal for frequent real-time inputs (like time series), and also doesn't support compression.
+However, it's implemented and tested, and LMDB is much simpler than most other databases - e.g. avoiding background threads and caching, minimal cleanup requirements on power failure, etc..
+I'll stick to LMDB for now.

 ## Dictionary Representation

-A basic dictionary can be represented by a trie or variant in Stowage.
-I'm leaning towards an log-structured merge trie, i.e. a tree with byte-level branching and internally buffered updates.
-The update buffering allows for O(1) writes and effective support for "working sets".

-Unfortunately, I suspect I'll need fast diffs on a regular basis.
-In that context, it may be necessary to explicitly track recent updates or 'patches' of some form, such that global diffs are not required - instead, agents would remember how much of each dictionary's "history" they've recently processed.
+I've now spent a lot of time on this.
+I eventually developed a specialized LSM trie variant for dictionaries - mostly to ensure legibility and simplicity for export/import and tooling.
+Format:

+        /prefix1 secureHash1
+        /prefix2 secureHash2
+        :symbol1 definition1
+        :symbol2 definition2
+        ~symbol3

+We have directories, definitions, and deletions.
+Basically an LSM radix tree.
+Empty prefix is useful for prototype inheritance.

 ## Cache Management